Harold McCartney

 Harold McCartney (birth registered second ¼ 1945) is an English former professional rugby league footballer who played in the 1960s.
-He played at club level for Castleford (Heritage № 478).
+He played at club level for Castleford.

 Background

 Harold McCartney's birth was registered in Pontefract district, West Riding of Yorkshire, England.

 Playing career

 County League appearances

-Harold McCartney played in Castleford's victory in the Yorkshire County League during the 1964–65 season.
+Harold McCartney played in Castleford's victory in the Yorkshire League during the 1964–65 season.